OICR/softeng-blog/_posts/francois_gerthoffert/2017-12-08-Introducing-Overture.md

 </figure>

 As internal discussions progressed on documenting our ICGC tools in the perspective of them being used outside of the team, we started to better structure our open-source repositories and created an ICGC Github organization to separate tools specific to our data portal from reusable tools.
-We soon realized this was not enough, that we were, with all our projects ([ICGC-DCC](https://dcc.icgc.org/), [Collaboratory](http://cancercollaboratory.org/), [Genomic Data Commons](https://gdc.cancer.gov/), Kids-First, and more to come), in a privileged position to understand, design, implement and deploy components spanning the entire field of genomic data commons.
+We soon realized this was not enough, that we were, with all our projects ([ICGC-DCC](https://dcc.icgc.org/), [Collaboratory](http://cancercollaboratory.org/), [NCI-Genomic Data Commons](https://gdc.cancer.gov/), [Kids First DRC](https://d3b.center/kidsfirst/), and more to come), in a privileged position to understand, design, implement and deploy components spanning the entire field of genomic data commons.
 And more than that, some of those components were already built and mature.
 Using years of experience operating the ICGC Data Coordination Centre, we learnt from our mistakes, optimized implementations and overall built very robust and scalable components for our field.

 # Our projects